2 Nigerians charged in UK over alleged organ-harvesting plan

-LONDON (AP) — British police on Thursday charged a man and a woman with conspiring to bring a child to the U.K. in order to harvest organs.
+LONDON (AP) — British police on Thursday charged two Nigerians, including a politician, with conspiring to bring a child to the U.K. in order to harvest organs.

-London’s Metropolitan Police force said Nigerian nationals Ike Ekweremadu, 60, and Beatrice Nwanneka Ekweremadu, 55, are accused of conspiracy to arrange or facilitate travel of another person with a view to exploitation, “namely organ harvesting.”
+Ike Ekweremadu, a 60-year-old district senator and lawyer, and Beatrice Nwanneka Ekweremadu, 55, are accused of conspiracy to arrange or facilitate travel of another person with a view to exploitation, “namely organ harvesting.”

-They are being held in custody and are due to appear in a London court later Thursday.
+The two suspects appeared at Uxbridge Magistrates’ Court in west London on Thursday.
+They confirmed they reside in Nigeria, and were remanded in custody until they are expected in court again on July 7, the BBC reported.

 The force said detectives launched an investigation after they were alerted to potential modern slavery offenses in May.